nebulasio/nebdocs/docs/infrastructure/crypto/README.md

 The Keystore provides different methods to save keys, such as `memory_provider` and `persistence_provider`.
 Before storage, the key has been encrypted in the keystore.

-* `memory provider`: This type of provider keep keys in memory.
+* `memory provider`: This type of provider keeps the keys in memory.
 After the key has been encrypted with the passphrase when the user setkey or loads, it is cached in memory provider.
 * `persistence provider`: This type of provider serializes the encrypted key to the file.
 The file is compatible with Ethereum's keystore file.
 Users can back up the address with its privatekey in it.

 ### Signature